SaliniSundaran2002/LiquidityPool/README.md

-# **Token-Swap**
+# **LiquidityPool**

 ## **Overview**
-The **Token-Swap** project is a decentralized application (dApp) designed to streamline token interactions on the Ethereum blockchain.
+The **LiquidityPool** project is a decentralized application (dApp) designed to streamline token interactions on the Ethereum blockchain.
 It integrates the following key features:
 - Deployment of customizable ERC20 tokens.
 - Creation and management of a liquidity pool smart contract.
 - User-friendly frontend for seamless token swapping, liquidity addition, and removal.